 - Nuts and seeds

 - Veggie burgers (such as Morningstar®, Boca®, or Quorn®)

 What are some healthy meals that I can prepare?

 Refer to our sample menu suggestions to get ideas about incorporating enough protein and other nutrients into your vegetarian diet.
 You can also look at vegetarian cookbooks or websites for more ideas:

-A Teen's Guide to Going Vegetarian by
+The Teen's Vegetarian Cookbook by

 Vegetables Rock!
 A Complete Guide for Teenage Vegetarians by